somanathdiksangi/KISANSARTHI/README.md

    ```

 The mobile app will now launch on your connected device or emulator, ready to communicate with the local AI backend.

-## 🤝 Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.

 ---